Editor’s Note: This story was updated on June 25, 2020 with a video tutorial to help people use these interactive graphics.

 The result did two things: it showed how competitive this historically blue district has become and, following Poliquin’s unsuccessful legal challenge of the outcome, it solidified ranked-choice voting’s future for Maine elections to federal office.

-Republicans have a competitive three-way primary between Adrienne Bennett, former Gov. Paul LePage’s press secretary; Eric Brakey, a libertarian and former state senator from Auburn; and Dale Crafts, a Lisbon Falls businessman.
+Republicans had a competitive three-way primary between Adrienne Bennett, former Gov. Paul LePage’s press secretary; Eric Brakey, a libertarian and former state senator from Auburn; and Dale Crafts, a Lisbon Falls businessman.
+Crafts won the primary to challenge Golden, the Democratic incumbent.

 Longtime Democratic incumbent Chellie Pingree is up for re-election again in the 1st Congressional District, running against Republican Jay Allen.
 The district is a safe one for Democrats and, as a result, the race has attracted far less spending and attention.
 The only outside spending as of early June was $10 from the Sierra Club, supporting Pingree.